How to Get a Green Card

 • Sample Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant

-• Sample Form I-765, Application for Employment Authorization
+• Sample Form I-765, Application For Employment Authorization

 • Sample Form I-864A, Contract Between Sponsor and Household Member